Golang Database Library Orm Example - One to Many

 sqlx

-The snippet below uses the second approach.
+The snippet below uses the third approach.

 func (r *database) Countries(ctx context.Context) ([]*CountryResponseWithAddress, error) {